masc-ucsc/docs/docs/pyrope/06-functions.md

   provided, the `%` output tuple can be used. `()` indicates no outputs.

 + `COND` is the condition under which this statement is valid.
-The `COND` can use the inputs, outputs and `self` to evaluate.
+The `COND` can use the inputs, outputs, and `self` to evaluate.
 If the outputs are used in the `COND`, the lambda must be immutable.
-This means that the method is called when the condition could evaluate true depending on its execution, but being immutable there are no side-effects.
+This means that the method is called when the condition could evaluate true depending on its execution, but being immutable there are no side effects.
 The [overload](06-functions.md#overloading) section has more details.

 ```